fservignat/valuejunk/README.md

 This website was developed in 4 weeks (part-time) by 3 passionate Le Wagon students (Francis Servignat, Kylian Janssens and Sunny Law).
 The website is accessible via http://www.valuejunk.site/.

-The project idea was born after recognising the struggle of upcycling.
+The project idea was born after recognising the *struggle of upcycling*.
 Most of the time, people will throw away their junk instead of repairing or giving/selling them.
 However, the availability of the junk and help from craftspeople may not be obvious in the communities.
-ValueJunk brings these elements together to connect people to the junk market and to a pool of skilled craftpeople.
+ValueJunk brings these elements together to *connect people to the junk market and to a pool of skilled craftpeople*.

-Our vision was to provide ValueJunk with a project marketplace.
-People would gather around projects that they are interested in, creating teams, learning new skills, and make friends.
-We can think of projects like arts, humanitarian, gardening, or specific event like the 'Redbull Soapbox Races'.
+Our vision was also to provide ValueJunk with a project marketplace.
+People would gather around projects they are interested in, creating teams, learning new skills, and make friends.
+We can think of project kinds like art, humanitarian, gardening, or specific event like the 'Redbull Soapbox Races'.

 ![image](https://user-images.githubusercontent.com/104385712/210155828-c8aed178-bab2-4bb3-8371-d80ec9b469cf.png)